frynd/debouncer/README.md

 |<a name="DelayedRegulator"/>`DelayedRegulator` | Waits a given delay after the first event, or first event after delay, ignores other events. | Rapid events coming in, but want to update on a schedule to avoid flickering.|

 ### <a name="consumers"/> Consumers/Drainers
 Consumers use the `java.util.function.Consumer` class.
+The consumer's generic type matches to the result type of the accumulator.
 Several convenience methods are included in the `Drainers` utility class.

 |`Drainers` Method | Arguments | Purpose|
 |----------------- | --------- | -------|